 As members of the Hardy Plant Society we are able to benefit from the extensive seed list from which we have grown many unusual plants.
-The Hardy Plant Society has members all over the world - for Scottish members there is a very active Northern Group which has tallks and visits throughout the year, as well as producing interesting publications - it is well worth being a member.
+The Hardy Plant Society has members all over the world - for Scottish members there is a very active Northern Group which arranges talks and visits throughout the year, as well as producing interesting publications - it is well worth being a member.

 Plant Heritage (also known as the National Council for the Conservation of Plants and Gardens) work hard to protect and conserve, grow, propagate, document and make available the amazing resource of garden plants that exists in the UK.
 The main conservation vehicle is the National Plant Collections whereby individuals or organisations undertake to document, develop and preserve a comprehensive collection of one group of plants in trust for the future.
 Most of the collections are based around a related group, for example a collection of oaks or daffodils.
 This allows the scheme to develop systematic coverage of cultivated plants in the United Kingdom.
-Plant Heritage has local Groups who run activites and events for members across the country: see Grampian and Tayside for more information.
+Plant Heritage has local Groups who run activities and events for members across the country: see Grampian and Tayside for more information.
 Another organisation it is worth joining!

 I do hope you will enjoy exploring the garden and find plenty to see throughout the year - Panny Laing